daytonn/architecture-js/README.md

     architect compile

-This will get the requirements of every file in your `src_dir`(s) and compile them into your `build_dir` using the settings found in the `.architecture` file in the current directory.
+This will get the requirements of every file in your `src_dir`(s) and compile them into your `build_dir` using the settings found in the `.blueprint` file in the current directory.

 <a id="watch"></a>
 ### watch